nititech/php-vite-starter/README.md

-# Vite-PHP-Starter
+# PHP-Vite Starter Repo

-Vite-PHP-Starter is a modern vanilla PHP-Vite starter repository designed to provide developers with the essential tools to kickstart their development of modern PHP applications.
+php-vite-starter is a modern vanilla PHP-Vite starter repository designed to provide developers with the essential tools to kickstart their development of modern PHP applications.
 It integrates various features to streamline the development process, including TypeScript/JavaScript transpilation, Tailwind CSS implementation, SASS/SCSS support, EJS template language support, image transformation tools, and SVG loader.

 ## Features